-The preprocessing of the input data via interpolation/extrapolation has dual advantages: (1) enhancing the accuracy of referent vectors in the SOM by increasing the number of good data profiles, and (2) reducing the potential for errors near the bottom depth.
-For example, without extrapolating the temperature data to the bottom, there are blocks of anomalous warm biases near the bottom depth in the SOM-derived data (Fig. S7).
+The pre-processing of the input data via interpolation or extrapolation has dual advantages: (1) enhancing the accuracy of referent vectors in the SOM by increasing the number of good data profiles and (2) reducing the potential for errors near the bottom depth.
+For example, without extrapolating the temperature data to the bottom, there are blocks of anomalous warm biases near the bottom depth in the SOMderived data (Fig. S7).

 Figure 6 compares the consistency between observed and gap-filled temperature time series at three specific depths.
-The filled temperatures (shown in red lines) exhibit temperature variance similar to those of the observed time series.
-For example, at a depth of 95m at WATR10 towards the end of 2011, the filled temperature is anomalously warm, reflecting the strengthened Leeuwin Current system during a La Niña period (Feng et al., 2013), as shown by the red line rising above the black dashed line.
-Another example, at a depth of 190m at WATR20, during the beginning of 2010 and in the winter of 2016, the filled temperature was cooler than normal (indicated by the red line below the black dashed line) due to the shoaling of the thermocline towards the surface during El Niño episodes.
+The filled temperatures (shown in red lines) exhibit a temperature variance similar to those of the observed time series.
+For example, at a depth of 95 m at WATR10 towards the end of 2011, the filled temperature is anomalously warm, reflecting the strengthened Leeuwin Current system during a La Niña period (Feng et al., 2013), as shown by the red line rising above the black dashed line.
+In another example, at a depth of 190 m at WATR20 during the beginning of 2010 and in the winter of 2016, the filled temperature was cooler than normal (indicated by the red line below the black dashed line) due to the shoaling of the thermocline towards the surface during El Niño episodes.

-Continuous temperature time series are crucial for detecting subsurface marine heatwaves (MHWs) or marine cold spells (MCSs) that significantly affect marine ecosystems (Smale et al., 2019).
+Continuous temperature time series are crucial for detecting sub-surface MHWs or MCSs that significantly affect marine ecosystems (Smale et al., 2019).
 Figure 7 shows the mean intensity of detected MHW or MCS events at WATR20 based on daily gap-filled temperatures.
 The definition of each MHW or MCS event is based on Hobday et al. (2016).
-An MHW (MCS) event is classified as a thermal event when its temperature exceeds the 90th percentile threshold (or falls below the 10th percentile threshold) for at least 5 days.
-Additionally, two consecutive events occurring within a temporal gap of less than two days are considered a single combined event.
-This plot is performed using MATLAB code for MHW/MCS detections (Zhao and Marin, 2019).
+An MHW (MCS) event is classified as a thermal event when its temperature exceeds the 90th percentile threshold (or falls below the 10th percentile threshold) for at least 5 d.
+Additionally, two consecutive events occurring within a temporal gap of less than 2 d are considered a single combined event.
+This plot was created using MATLAB code for MHW and MCS detections (Zhao and Marin, 2019).
 Following the intense MHWs during 2011-2013 (Fig. 7a), MCSs occurred from 2016 to 2020, contributing to the recovery of impacted marine ecosystems (Fig. 7b).
-Many of the events are subsurface or bottom intensified, which are less detectable from ocean surface based on satellite data alone.
+Many of the events are subsurface or bottom-intensified, which are less detectable from the ocean surface based on satellite data alone.